MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMDriverPackage.md

 ```

 ### -WithContent

-Specifies whether to export the content files for the driver packages and drivers.
+Set this parameter to **$true** to export all content for the driver package and drivers.

 ```yaml
 Type: Boolean